IVSoftware/custom-combo-box-from-scratch/README.md

 public BindingList<Item> Items { get; } = new BindingList<Item>();
 ```

-Since the stated goal is _adding some features_, make a custom item to support the intended features.
+Since the stated goal is _adding some features_, make a custom item that supports the functionality you intend.
 In this example, one such feature is individual drop down items that can be styled with `ForeColor` and `BackColor`, and can display with either a `Button` appearance or a `CheckBox` appearance.

 ```
 public class Item